nuuuwan/news_lk3_data/README.md

 *2024-05-16 09:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/99245/president-orders-establishment-of-ashraf-memorial-museum-in-kalmunai) · `en`

-President Ranil Wickremesinghe has directed the prompt commencement of contraction of the “Ashraf Memorial Museum” in Kalmunai, honoring the late M.H.M.
+President Ranil Wickremesinghe has directed the prompt commencement of construction of the “Ashraf Memorial Museum” in Kalmunai, honoring the late M.H.M.
 Ashraf, founder of the Sri Lanka Muslim Congress (SLMC) and former Minister.

 A distinguished politician known for his dedicated service to the Muslim community, the late M.H.M.
 Ashraf is to be memorialized through this museum.